sger/RustBooks/README.md

 Rust in Action is a book for intermediate programmers who want to explore the world of the Rust programming language.
 It's intended for people who may have exhausted the free material on the web, but who still want to learn more.
 It's is different from other material on Rust programming because it also teaches you about systems programming along the way.
 You'll be able to learn more about how a CPU works, how computers keep time, what pointers are and how your network card and keyboard tell the CPU that they have input ready to read.

-It’s actually unique from the point of view of systems programming books too - as almost every example works on Windows!
+It’s unique from the point of view of systems programming books too - as almost every example works on Windows!
 If you are the kind of learner who enjoys worked examples, you'll enjoy reading this book.

 ### [A Gentle Introduction to Rust](https://stevedonovan.github.io/rust-gentle-intro/) *Free*

 <img src="https://stevedonovan.github.io/rust-gentle-intro/PPrustS.png" width="120px"/>

 Rust is a statically and strongly typed systems programming language. statically means that all types are known at compile-time, strongly means that these types are designed to make it harder to write incorrect programs.
 A successful compilation means you have a much better guarantee of correctness than with a cowboy language like C. systems means generating the best possible machine code with full control of memory use.
 So the uses are pretty hardcore: operating systems, device drivers and embedded systems that might not even have an operating system.
-However, it's actually a very pleasant language to write normal application code in as well.
+However, it's a very pleasant language to write normal application code in as well.

 The big difference from C and C++ is that Rust is safe by default; all memory accesses are checked.
 It is not possible to corrupt memory by accident.